 Although you provide your cat with food, they will still need to exhibit hunting behaviour.
-Cats share common ancestry with the African wildcat which spends many hours actively hunting prey, using frequent short bursts of energy followed by periods of rest.
-The drive to hunt is not triggered by hunger - since not every hunting expedition is successful, it wouldn't make sense to risk waiting until hunger strikes before seeking prey.
+Cats share common ancestry with the African wildcat which spends many hours actively hunting prey.
+They use frequent short bursts of energy followed by periods of rest.
+The drive to hunt is not triggered by hunger.
+Not every hunting expedition is successful, so it wouldn't make sense to risk waiting until hunger strikes before seeking prey.

-Each part of the hunting activity - the stalk, pounce, play and kill - releases feel-good hormones called endorphins.
-It is important that your pet cat is still given frequent opportunities to play and exhibit this hunting behaviour to keep them mentally stimulated.
-Cats that have free access to the outdoors will still often engage in hunting activity - playing with fallen leaves or grass blowing in the wind if there is no access to prey - even though they also get fed a bowl of food.
-Encouraging play with fishing rod toys and other toys is a great outlet for this activity and will keep your cat happy and reduce stress.
-For more information see Cats Protection's Essential Guides: Understanding your cat's behaviour and Caring for your cat.
+Each part of the hunting activity, the stalk, pounce, play and kill, releases feel-good hormones called endorphins.
+It is important that your pet cat is still given frequent opportunities to play and exhibit this natural hunting behaviour.
+It keeps them mentally stimulated.
+Cats that have free access to the outdoors will still often engage in hunting activity.
+They might play with fallen leaves or grass blowing in the wind if there is no access to prey.
+Encouraging play with fishing rod toys mimics stalking and pouncing behaviours and is a great outlet for this activity.
+Regular play will keep your cat happy and reduce stress.
+For more information see cats.org.uk/behaviour